- Treat them as people

 They are free to explore the world; when they need you, they can count on you to be there.

 Monitor peer influence

 Watch your child’s social circle closely, but not intrusively.

 One important aspect of adolescence is developing the ability to form strong bonds and friendships.

 To help your child develop, your understanding is paramount as your child may have unpredictable mood swings than usual.
 It is not personal.

 Think about how you would choose 20 years from now.
-Will homework still bother you then or will your relationship (or lack thereof)?
+Will homework still bother you then, or will your relationship (or the lack thereof)?

 Need Help Motivating Kids?

 If you are looking for additional tips and an actual step-by-step plan, this online course How To Motivate Kids is a great place to start.

 It gives you the steps you need to identify motivation issues in your child and the strategy you can apply to help your child build self-motivation and become passionate about learning.